 Tragic instances in life can cause an individual to no longer be able to make decisions on their own behalf.
 Some people choose to prepare for this worst case scenario by designating someone to have medical power of attorney; however, you can’t just assign medical power attorney anyone.
-The power of attorney lawyers at Hensley Krueger LLP explain the intricacies of power of attorney.
+The power of attorney lawyers at Hensley Krueger PLLC explain the intricacies of power of attorney.

 When Will You Need Medical Power of Attorney?

 There are many instances when a person may be unable to make decisions on their own behalf.
 Car accidents that leave people unconscious, mental conditions like Alzheimer’s, and being under anesthesia leave an individual incapacitated and unable to make decisions.
 In these instances, an individual previously granted medical power of attorney will be the decision maker.
 If you do not grant someone medical power of attorney, your healthcare decisions can get tied up in the legal process and take months or even years to resolve.